Agricultural Literacy Curriculum Matrix

 forage: bulky food such as grass or hay typically consumed by livestock

-heifer: female bovine that has not produced a calf
+heifer: female cattle that have never had a calf

 steer: male bovine that has been castrated